-- Measure distance (A) of rear wheel unloaded. ( p.
-28) - With another person holding the motorcycle, the rider, wearing full protective clothing, sits on the seat in a normal sitting position (feet on footrests) and bounces up and down a few times. - ✓ The rear wheel suspension levels out. - Another person now measures the distance between the rear axle and the fixed point. - Note down the value as dimension (C).
+- Measure distance A of rear wheel unloaded. ( p.
+28) - With another person holding the motorcycle, the rider, wearing full protective clothing, sits on the seat in a normal sitting position (feet on footrests) and bounces up and down a few times. - ✓ The rear wheel suspension levels out. - Another person now remeasures the distance between the rear axle and a fixed point. - Note down the value as dimension ()